jayaraj/dashboard/docs/sources/tutorials/stream-metrics-from-telegraf-to-grafana/index.md

 1. Click **Dashboards** in the left-side menu.
 1. Click **New** and select **New Dashboard**.
 1. On the empty dashboard, click **+ Add visualization**.
-1. In the modal that opens, select the `-- Grafana --` data source.
+1. In the modal that opens, select the `-- Datasource --` data source.
 1. Select `Live Measurements` query type.
 1. Find and select `stream/custom_stream_id/cpu` measurement for Channel field.
 1. Save dashboard changes.